-To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory or Canada.
+To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory, Canada or Australia.
 A nursing certificate that is equivalent to a Registered Nurse in the United States is also acceptable.

 - I got my degree/license in another country.
 Am I eligible?

 You may be eligible.
 We can help get your degree/licensure verified through our International Credential Evaluation service.
 Our partner, CGFNS International, Inc., will help authenticate your foreign degree or license and report back to us.
 To start the process, click here.

 - How many years of experience do I need in my specialty area to sit for the exam?

 BCEN recommends you have 2 years’ experience in your specialty area however, it is not required.